joshuaborn/born-inquisitive/README.md

 ### R/

 The `R/` subdirectory contains scripts written in the R statistical programming language.
-The `import.R` script contains an example of how to load the NSFG data in an R environment.
+The `import.R` script contains an helper function for loading the NSFG data in an R environment.

 ### data/